-Second, there seems to be an interesting relation between NPI types and stress that Zwarts does not mention and that does not follow straightforwardly from his analysis: As a general rule, weak NPIs are unstressed, whereas strong NPIs attract stress.6 This can be seen in the contrast between weak any and strong any (whatsoever) and its Dutch and German equivalents ook maar iets and auch nur irgendetwas:
+Second, there seems to be an interesting relation between NPI types and stress that Zwarts does not mention and that does not follow straightforwardly from his analysis: As a general rule, weak NPIs are unstressed, whereas strong NPIs attract stress.6 This can be seen in the contrast between weak any and strong any (whatsoever):

 (20) a.
-No child got {any presents /ANY presents (whatsoEVer)}.
+No child got {any presents /ANY presents (whatsoEVer)}.b.

-b.
 Fewer than three children got {any presents /ANY presents (whatsoEVer)}.

 Third, the conditions of monotone decrease and anti-additivity are not sufficient for Zwarts' purposes, as they would be satisfied by a function f that maps every set X to a specific element.
-Examples are quantifiers like zero or more students or some arbitrary number of students, which always yield a true sentence when combined with a VP.
-However, these quantifiers do not license NPIs, neither strong ones nor weak ones.
+Examples are quantifiers like zero